caiogondim/logdown.js/readme.md

 quz.log('Lorem Ipsum')
 ```

-This way it is clear each module are logging information, and it is also easier
-to disable/enable some of them.

 #### `opts.markdown`

 Type: 'Boolean'

 Default: `true`

 If setted to `false`, the markdown will not be parsed and stylized accordingly.